AbhijeetKrishnan/decision-transformer/microrts/readme-microrts.md

 ```
 conda env create -f conda_env.yml
+pip install -r requirements.txt
 ```

-## Downloading datasets
+## Generating datasets

 Datasets are stored in the `data` directory.
-Install the ~~[D4RL repo](https://github.com/rail-berkeley/d4rl)~~, following the instructions there.
-Then, run the following script in order to download the datasets and save them in our format:
+Run the following script in order to generate the datasets and save them in our format:

 ```
-python download_d4rl_datasets.py
+python generate_random_dataset.py -n 100
 ```

 ## Example usage